Régiment de Chasse 2/30 Normandie-Niemen: First campaign (22 March – 6 November 1943)

 GC 3, equipped with the Yak-1 fighter, saw combat between Polotnyany Zavod and Monastyrshchina.
 It became the fourth squadron of the 18th Guards Fighter Aviation Regiment.
 The squadron was part of the 1st Air Army.
 Pilots Albert Preziosi and Albert Durand shot down two Fw 190s on 5 April near Roslavl while escorting a Petlyakov Pe-2 bomber.
 Eight days later, three pilots were shot down; three Fw 190s were also shot down.

 The squadron fought in the July Battle of Kursk, in which group commander Jean Tulasne and deputy commander Albert Littolff were killed.
 Pierre Pouyade, who joined the squadron after deserting from Vichy in Indochina, became commander.
 It became the focus of Soviet propaganda, and Wilhelm Keitel decreed that any French pilots were to be shot on sight.

-In August, French mechanics commanded by Alex Michel and Louis Duprat were sent to the Middle East and replaced by Soviet mechanics at the order of Captain Sergueï Agavelian.
+In August, the French mechanics commanded by Alex Michel and Louis Duprat were sent to the Middle East and replaced by Soviet mechanics at the order of Captain Sergueï Agavelian.
 On 11 October, de Gaulle awarded the squadron the Order of Liberation.
 Only six pilots remained from the original group, which had 72 air victories, by the time GC 3 moved to Tula on 6 November.
 In their first year at the front, they claimed 86 kills (77 confirmed, 9 "probables") and 16 enemy aircraft damaged against a loss of 25 Yak fighters.